xxl4/me/source/_posts/IT-security-2024-09-10.md

 Published: Tue, 03 Sep 2024 04:57:00 GMT

-Please provide me with more information about this cyber attack.
-I need details to understand the situation and respond accurately.
+Please provide me with more context!
+To give you a helpful response, I need more information about the cyber attack.

 For example, tell me:

-* **When did the cyber attack happen?**
+* **When did the attack happen?**
-* **What was the nature of the attack?** (e.g., ransomware, data breach, denial-of-service)
+* **What was the nature of the attack?** (e.g., ransomware, denial-of-service, data breach)
-* **What systems were affected?** (e.g., website, ticketing system, network)
+* **What systems or services were affected?** (e.g., website, ticketing systems, train operations)
-* **Were there any disruptions to services?** (e.g., delays, cancellations)
-* **What are the consequences of the attack?**
+* **What was the impact of the attack?** (e.g., disruption to services, data loss)
-* **What steps are being taken to address the attack?**
+* **What has Transport for London done in response?** (e.g., investigations, security updates)

-The more information you provide, the better I can help you understand the situation.
+The more information you provide, the better I can understand the situation and give you a relevant and insightful response.

 ## UK and Ukraine digital trade deal comes into force